thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 Install this library in your project using `npm install @greenweb/gaw-plugin-cloudflare-workers@next`.

+> [!WARNING]
-> ![NOTE] To use this function you also need to have a valid [Electricity Maps API](https://portal.electricitymaps.com/) key.
+> To use this function you also need to have a valid [Electricity Maps API](https://portal.electricitymaps.com/) key.
 This function currently uses the [Electricity Maps Level API](https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level) as the source of grid intensity data.
 This API is currently only available under a paid plan, but we are in conversation with Electricity Maps on ways to make this data available in some kind of free version.
-You can track the progress [in this issue](https://github.com/thegreenwebfoundation/grid-aware-websites/issues/21).
+You can track the progress and express your interest in this API [in this issue](https://github.com/thegreenwebfoundation/grid-aware-websites/issues/21).

 Replace your Cloudflare Worker with the following code.